 Autobiography I am a qualified vet from Chile, and did my dissertation on female mating choices, which involved working with mammal and bird communities from the Atacama desert to the far end of Patagonia.
 I then broadened my skills during my MSc in Conservation Science (Imperial College London), when I studied habitat-species associations in the Hispaniolan solenodon in the Dominican Republic – one of the most amazing experiences ever.
-I finally dived into conflicts in conservation during my PhD in Zoology (University of Oxford), I worked on the ecological aspects of conflicts between elephant conservation and the livelihoods of local people in the Okavango Delta Panhandle, Botswana, which reinforced my passion for wildlife conservation and the need for interdisciplinary approaches to solve conflicts.
+I finally dived into conflicts in conservation during my PhD in Zoology at the University of Oxford, for which I worked on the ecological aspects of conflicts between elephant conservation and the livelihoods of local people in the Okavango Delta Panhandle, Botswana.
+All of these projects have reinforced my passion for wildlife conservation and the need for interdisciplinary approaches to solve conflicts.

 Pozo, R.A., McCulloch, G., Stronza, A., Coulson, T. & Songhurst, A. (2017).
 Determining baselines for human-elephant conflict: a matter of time.
 PlosONE.

 Smit, J., Pozo, R.A., Cusack, J., Nowak, K. & Jones, T. (2017).
 Using camera traps to study the age-sex structure and behaviour of crop-using elephants in Udzungwa Mountains National Park, Tanzania.
 Oryx.

 Pozo, R.A., Schindler, S., Cubaynes, S., Cusack, J., Coulson, T. & Malo, A. (2016).
 Modelling the impact of selective harvesting in red deer.
 Journal of Wildlife Management.